Close Menu

-Orange County Meal and Break Violations Lawyer
+Meal and Break Violations Lawyer in Orange County, CA

-Is my employer supposed to give me rest and meal breaks while I’m at work?
-The answer depends on whether you’re classified as a nonexempt or exempt employee.
 Generally, if you’re paid hourly and have no managerial responsibilities, you’re classified as a nonexempt employee.
 What does this mean for you?
 It means you’re entitled to both rest and meal breaks during your shift!

 Questions About Meal and Rest Break Violations